RauxaRepo/asa-landing-pages/README.md

 ## Flex grid system

 Breakpoints are part of the grid.scss, we can easily pass new object with breakpoint if needed but will fallback to default if nothing is passed.
+*Would love to use Grid CSS but is not fully supported ( Edge & IE11 ), once supported we will updated accordingly.

 default breakpoints:
 ```scss